robertorosero/pyhtonmig/Doc/library/threading.rst

 Importing in threaded code
 --------------------------

-While the import machinery is thread safe, there are two key restrictions on threaded imports due to inherent limitations in the way that thread safety is provided:
+While the import machinery is thread-safe, there are two key restrictions on threaded imports due to inherent limitations in the way that thread-safety is
+provided:

 * Firstly, other than in the main module, an import should not have the side effect of spawning a new thread and then waiting for that thread in